wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

 checking and operand dispatching.
 The paper observes that these operations incur huge cycle and power overhead on the platforms where Just-In-Time compilation is not practical due to power and hardware resource reasons.

+The paper identifies three major sources of type-related overhead in scripting languages.
+First, the per-object type ID needs to be read for every object operation, and set in newly created objects.
+It takes at least one extra memory read and optionally a few bit level instructions to extract the ID, and these instructions cannot be serialized due to data dependency.